Report and Opinion

 Nigerian livestock farmers to harness unconventional feed

 ingredients such as neem leaf meals.
-Neem has been reported to contain several
+Neem has been reported to

-biologically active constituents such as azadirachtin,
+contain several biologically active constituents such as

-nimbin as well as nimbidin.
+azadirachtin, meliantriol, salanin, nimbin as well as nimbidin.

-The present study aimed to investigate the effect of long term feeding of neem
+The present study aimed to investigate the effect of long term feeding of neem leaf meal based

-into four groups.
-Rabbits on group 1
+clinically healthy rabbits were divided into four groups.
+Rabbits on group 1 served as a

-used for the determination of toxic effect of neem leaf meal on blood chemistry.
-Blood samples were collected to
+determination of toxic effect of neem leaf meal on blood

-obtain serum for biochemical studies and heparinized
+collected to obtain serum for biochemical studies and

-blood for hematological investigations.
-The neutrophil
+heparinized blood for hematological investigations.
+The

-(p<0.05) reduced.
-Serum
+significantly (p<0.05) reduced.

-cholesterol and serum alkaline phosphatase
+Serum cholesterol and serum alkaline phosphatase concentrations

 were significantly (p<0.05)

-results indicate that neem leaf meal
+(control) rabbits.
+These results indicate that neem leaf

-of chinchilla rabbit does.
+chemistry of chinchilla rabbit does.
 [Report and Opinion

 2010:2(2):29-34].
 (ISSN: 1553-9873).

-Keywords: rabbits; neem
+Keywords: rabbits; neem leaf meal; blood

-leaf meal; blood chemistry; phytotoxicity
+chemistry; phytotoxicity

 |